MarkusRosen/markusrosen.github.io/_posts/2020-01-22-create-maps-with-python.md

 tags: [Python, Maps, Matplotlib, Visualization, Pandas, Geodata]
 ---

-## ! add in updated code from colab and the other notebook !

 This tutorial teaches you how to plot map data on a background map of OpenStreetMap using Python.
 As a data source we use points of interest (POI) information about the city of Amsterdam, specifically we want to plot the restaurants and their spatial density on a map.
 We also use the a polygon-shape file of the city to remove any points that lie outside the city boarders.
 The results of this tutorial should look like the following images:

 [Two example maps from this tutorial.](../assets/img/post1/merged_results.jpg)